We understand that home is where you want to be, even when extra support is needed.

-We provide services in Sandwell and Birmingham to support carers of people with memory issues or a dementia diagnosis.
+We also provide services in Sandwell and surrounding areas to support carers of people with memory issues or a dementia diagnosis.
 Please check to see what is available in your area.

 Respite for Carers

 It is often difficult for family carers to take a break from their caring role.
 We are able to provide a sitting service for you, which may be funded by yourself, or we may have been allocated some funding from the Health or Local Authority depending on where you live.
-Please contact us for more information.
+Please visit our Family Carer Respite page or contact us for more information.